 So let's talk about the life cycle of a honey bee.

 Honey Bee Development

-The Queen bee (who can lay thousands of eggs per day) lays an egg in the bottom of the honey comb wax cell.
+The Queen bee in a colony of honey bees (who can lay thousands of fertilized eggs per day) lays an egg in the bottom of the honey comb wax cell.
 The egg is glued down by the small end and looks like a small grain of rice in a curved C shape.

 If you, as a beekeeper, can see eggs in the bottom of your wax cells, it tells you a lot about the beehive.

 When you see eggs in the bottom of the cells in a beehive, here is what that means:

 When you see eggs in the bottom of your honey bees cells, that means that the Queen is alive and well, and was laying eggs at least three days ago.
 It also gives you some idea of how prolific the current Queen is in her egg-laying.

 If you see frame after frame of eggs, then you have a good indication that she is a good laying Queen with a good searching behavior.
 This is a valuable trait in a Queen.

 The Queen bee decides what the eggs will become.